Last updated on October 1st, 2020

-- 2 cups glutinous rice / sweet rice / sticky rice rinse with water and drain off water
+- 2 cups glutinous rice / sweet rice / sticky rice about 400 grams, rinse with water and drain off water

-- 2 1/4 cups liquid from soaking mushrooms
+- 2 ¼ cups liquid from soaking mushrooms about 525 grams

 Things to do the day before-Marinade the meat & soak bamboo leaves (if using):

-Cut the meat into small pieces, about 1/2-inch (about 1 cm) pieces and the pour the marinade ingredients over and marinade for at least 4 hours or overnight
+- Dice the meat into small pieces, about 1/2-inch (about 1 cm) pieces and the pour the marinade ingredients over and marinade for at least 4 hours or overnight

 Cook the filling:

-Preheat the wok or skillet.
+- Preheat the wok or skillet.
 Add 1 Tbsp of cooking oil and stir fry the garlic for about 10 seconds and dried shrimp until fragrant.
-Add in pork and continue to stir fry until they change color
+Add meat and its marinade and continue to stir fry until they change color

 Prepare the rice:

-Wipe the wok/skillet with a paper towel, don't worry if it's not super clean.
+- Wipe the wok/skillet with a paper towel, don't worry if it's not super clean.
 Heat the wok/skillet again and add another 1 Tbsp of cooking oil.
-Add garlic and stir fry until fragrant
+Add garlic and stir fry until fragrant for about 10 seconds

 Storing and reheating:

-Leftover can be stored in refrigerator for up to 3 days and then reheat in the microwave or steamer.
+- Leftover can be stored in the refrigerator for up to 5 days and then reheat in the microwave or steamer.
 You can store them in freezer for up to 3 months and reheat without thawing in microwave or steamer